GanChuanYin/blog/docs/01.前端/Vue3-Doc-build-in-components-In-English.md

 `<Teleport>`only alters the rendered DOM structure - it does not affect the logical hierarchy of the components.
 That is to say, if `<Teleport>` contains a component, that component will remain a logical child of the parent component containing the `<Teleport>`.
 Props passing and event emitting will continue to work the same way.

-This also means that injections from a parent component work as expected, and that <font color=gree size=4>`the child component will be nested below the parent component in the Vue Devtools`</font> , instead of being placed where the actual content moved to.
+This also means that injections from a parent component work as expected, and that <font color=#3498db size=4>`the child component will be nested below the parent component in the Vue Devtools`</font> , instead of being placed where the actual content moved to.

 ### 4.2 Disabling Teleport